The Lesson of Maecenas

 But even now, I feel an echo of that despair when I now see certain kinds of behavior, even minor behavior, that seem _______ to me. (“Irrational” is the word I settled on to fill the blank, but that word might just cover my feeling of abandonment.)

-Fortunately, I’m introspective enough to see that this kind of judgmentalism is not really about its object but about me.
+Fortunately, I’m introspective enough to see that this kind of judgementalism is not really about its object but about me.
 I feel myself in some sense to be the center of a universe where others’ purpose is to reassure me.
 This feeling is understandable in a child, but it needs to be grown out of if one is to reach maturity.
 It is self-deception and even unintentional arrogance to act as if one is the center of the universe.
-To be objective, as an adult should be, one must first be, in a sense, humble and give up the belief that the world and other people revolve around oneself.
-One of the best pieces of boilerplate advice one can give, advice that fits many situations, is “It’s not about you.”
+To be objective, as an adult should be, one must first be, in a non-groveling sense of the word, humble and give up the belief that the world and other people revolve around oneself.
+One of the best pieces of boilerplate advice one can give, advice that fits many, many situations, is “It’s not about you.”

 I don’t want to be too hard on myself.
 I am not Maecenas’ useless and contemptible creature, and at least I know I need more humility, And I have reasons for being the way I am, experiences more deeply painful than the marijuana episode: In my early teens I watched two family members go from being basically sane individuals to being fanatic fundamentalist Christians.
 This encroachment of the irrational on my already fragile world was traumatizing.
 For the next 30 years I had nightmares of being chased by zombies (and this was before zombies became fun).
 Sometimes I thought I might succumb to the irrational myself and become a zombie.
 Maybe when I see something I perceive as irrational it “triggers” me.
 (Don’t worry, I’m not about to ask for a safe space and a cookie, and I don’t need trigger warnings before someone shows me a tattoo.)